dmcwee/dmcwee.github.io/_posts/2014-03-31-setting-managed-metadata.md

 - SharePoint 2010
 permalink: "/2014/03/31/setting-managed-metadata/"
 ---
 I recently had an issue trying to set the Managed Metadata field value on a new list item I was creating in C# code.
-In the control where the user could select the managed metadata value I was using the OTB Taxonomy Control which was properly bound to my Managed Metadata Field.
-From that I would then retrieve the 'Value' (Label|Guid)of the Term selected and call the TaxonomyFieldValue PopulateFromLabelGuidPair.
+In the control where the user could select the managed metadata value I was using the OTB Taxonomy Control which was properly bound to my Managed Metadata Field. <!--more--> From that I would then retrieve the 'Value' (Label|Guid)of the Term selected and call the TaxonomyFieldValue PopulateFromLabelGuidPair.
 This would successfully retrieve a TaxonomyFieldValue and I would this use this as follows:

 > TaxonomyFieldValue mmdFieldValue = new TaxonomyFieldValue(string.Empty);
 > mmdFieldValue.PopulateFromLabelGuidPair(mmdFieldControl.value);